Cushendall: Oisin's Grave

-Layd Church and Churchyard
+Layd Church and churchyard

 The ruins of Layd Church, a Franciscan foundation possibly partially from the 13th century, are about 1.5 km north of Cushendall.
 They are also accessible by road and a cliff path from Cushendall.
 There are old vaults in the churchyard and it was one of the main burial places of the MacDonnells.
-There is a stone cross memorial to Dr James MacDonnell, one of the organisers of the last Belfast Festival of Harpists in 1792 and pioneer of the use of chloroform in surgery.
+There is a stone cross memorial to Dr James MacDonnell, one of the organisers of the last Belfast Festival of Harpists in 1792 and a pioneer of the use of chloroform in surgery.
 By the gate of the churchyard is a holestone and nearby two 'corp stones' on which coffins were rested.
 Layd Church saw service as a parish church from 1306 until about 1790.

 Red Bay Castle

-Red Bay Castle, situated between the villages of Cushendall and Waterfoot.
-Built by the Bisset family in the 14th century and later occupied by the MacDonnells, one of the outposts of the Kingdom of Dál Riata.
+Red Bay Castle is situated between the villages of Cushendall and Waterfoot.
+Built by the Bisset family in the 14th century and later occupied by the MacDonnells, it was one of the outposts of the Kingdom of Dál Riata.